zanton123/HaSAPPy/RunninHaSAPPy.md

 …
 ```

-The Table.py module collects user information according 3 parameters:
+The **Table.py** module collects user information for 3 parameters:

-1. Samples : which group you want to represent.
-If you selects ‘all’, all the group will be represented (following our example: Unselected, Condition_A, Condition_B).If instead you are providing a specific group name, pay attention to correctly report the group as indicated in section 7.
+1. Samples - Which group you want to represent: If you selects ‘all’, all the group will be represented (following our example: Unselected, Condition_A, Condition_B).
+If instead you are providing a specific group name (eg. Condition_A), pay attention to use the group name that was provided in section 7.
-2. Parameters: which parameter you want to represent for the selected groups among II, KI, Bias, bias_FW, bias_RV, Reads and Score (Outlier analysis).
-If you mark ‘all’, all available parameters for the indicated group will be presented.
+2. Parameters - Which parameter you want to represent for the selected groups: choose from II, KI, Bias, bias_FW, bias_RV, Reads and Score (Outlier analysis).
+If you enter ‘all’, all available parameters for the indicated group will be presented in the output table.
-3. Data type: which information of the selected parameter you want to highlight.
-You can choose between:
+3. Data type - Which information of the selected parameter should be included in the table; choose between:
-  * ‘raw’: provides parameter values of all the replicates composing selected groups
+  * ‘raw’: provides parameter values for all individual replicates of the selected groups (each as a column in the table)
-  * ‘mean’: provides parameter values of the average of the replicates composing selected groups
+  * ‘mean’: provides parameter values of the average of the replicates of the selected groups (one column per group)
   * ‘stdev’,’fold’ and ’ttest’: provides parameter information of the comparison of the analysed group respect to the reference.
-They will be skipped from the analysis if the group selected is the reference.
+These are skipped from the analysis for the reference group (eg unselected or control group)

- The ‘all’ code will provide all the possible combination of Data type.
+ Entering ‘all’ for any of the parameters will include all possible combinations of the data types for this parameter in the output table.
 The Score parameter doesn’t take any Data type information.

 Using these 3 elements you can generate a selector and design your table format.
 The selector structure to provide is:
 ```